 ● programs that increase the nutritional value of food provided to food insecure individuals

 Shelter – We believe that all people should have a place to call home.
 Secure housing can stabilize families and children by providing security and personal safety.
 Therefore, we wish to support:

 ● programs and services that keep people in their homes and prevent homelessness (repairs to make a home habitable, support for utilities, etc.)

 ● programs that provide shelter and placement services for people rebuilding their life after leaving their home (i.e. - domestic violence, fire, etc.)

 Education & Youth Development - We believe that every child should enter kindergarten ready to learn and be supported throughout their school years so they can be healthy, happy and successful.
 We are especially interested in supporting programs targeted toward children in LaPine as those schools are currently not meeting state benchmarks for achievement and graduation rates.
 Therefore, we wish to support:

-Health & Mental Health - We believe that everyone should have access to quality health services that improve the physical and mental health of our community -- its children, families and senior citizens.
+Health & Mental Health - We believe that everyone should have access to quality health services that improve the physical and mental health of our community.
 Therefore we wish to support:

 Grants awarded in 2021 include: